-The Weissman Center for Leadership offers grants to Mount Holyoke College students to attend PLEN’s public policy seminars in Washington D.C. throughout the academic year.
+The Weissman Center for Leadership offers grants to Mount Holyoke College students to attend public policy seminars in Washington D.C. that are sponsored by the Public Leadership and Education Network (PLEN) throughout the academic year.
 Grants are available to students who can demonstrate a strong interest in public service or public policy careers or study.

 While any sophomore, junior, or senior is eligible for Weissman Center funding to attend PLEN, priority will be given to students who can demonstrate one or more of the following: